alen-george/CarAuctionManagement/README.md

 ## Description

-Minimal Car Bidding System where mulitple users can bid
+Car Bidding System where mulitple users can bid

 Auction creation is also allowed